binyamin148/Elevator/README.md

   - `elevatorShaft`: The HTML div element representing the elevator shaft.
 - **Methods**:
   - `releaseFloor(floorNumber: number)`: Releases a floor by resetting its button status.
-  - `selectElevator(floorNumber: number, currentTime: number)`: Selects an elevator to respond to a floor call.
   - `dispatchElevator(floorNumber: number)`: Dispatches an elevator to a floor call.

 ### BuildingFactory